silvae86/silvae86.github.io/_posts/2021-02-28-how-to-repair-macbook-chargers.md

 ## Why you should not buy a knockoff charger

-Some may consider a knockoff charger instead of trying to repair their existing one.
 Please do **not** buy one of these.
-If you do not think you are able to undertake this repair, plese take it to a local repair shop and have them do it for you, or simply buy a genuine Apple charger.
+If you do not think you are able to undertake this repair, please take it to a local repair shop and have them do it for you, or simply buy a genuine Apple charger.

 Here are the main problems with knockoff chargers: